nolanyee/data-science-portfolio/music-transcriber/README.md

 <img src="images/MusicFig7.png" width ="250">

-The sum of contributions from all undertones is
+After correction for the contributions from all undertones, the new Harmonic Sum Spectrum is

 <img src="images/MusicFig8.png" width ="200">